cozy-creator/capsules/examples/outlaw_sky/README.md

 ### Benchmarking:

 - devnetNFT: 517 nanoSUI
-- demo factory: 2,521 nanoSUI (1 child object)
+- demo factory: 2,521 nanoSUI (1 child object) (had a budget of 8k though?)
 - outlaw-sky demo: 5,118 nanoSUI (9 child objects)

 - outlaw-sky demo (new ownership system): 6,634 nanoSUI (6 child objects)
 - creating type object (new): 13,509 (7 child objects)
   - This used to be under 10k nanoSUI, but the price went up at least 35%

+### v0.29 Benchmarking (devnet):

+- demo factory: 10,082 nanoSUI (1 child object)
+- outlaw-sky demo: 5,274 nanoSUI (7 child objects) (188 per SUI)

+### v0.31 Benchmarking (devnet):

+- demo factory: 16,956,280 nanoSUI (1 child object)
+- outlaw-sky demo: 26,008,680 nanoSUI (7 child objects)

+This means you can generate 37 NFTs per dollar (assuming SUI = $1).
+1,000,000 nanoSUI is the minimum cost for a transaction

+This works out to about 3 cents per NFT
+$300 for a 10k collection